falreis/backpropagation/README.md

 # Backpropagation and Gradient Descent
 ### Author: Jay Mody
 ---
-This repo is a workspace for me to develop my own gradient descent algorithims implemented in python from scratch (no use of machine learning libraries except to generate data).
+This repo is a workspace for me to develop my own gradient descent algorithims implemented in python from scratch using only numpy.

 ## Main NN Code
 ```python